Risks that can affect Nidec's operating results, stock price, and financial condition include the following.

 (11) Risks related to our liquidity of funds

 We rely on borrowings from financial institutions and direct equity financing from financial markets to finance our operations, capital expenditures and acquisitions of other companies.
+NIDEC aims to achieve sales of 10 trillion yen in fiscal 2030.
+As the scale of fund procurement is expected to expand in the future, NIDEC is diversifying its sources of funding.
+To this end, it is necessary to further enhance our ability to raise funds by maintaining and improving our ratings.
+At the same time, it is important to comply with the corporate value judgment criteria that take into account ESG, which has been firmly established in recent years.
 If, due to changes in financial market conditions or other factors, financial institutions reduce the amounts of their lending, credit lines, or terms of lending to us, and if we are unable to find alternative financing sources on equally or more favorable terms, our business may be materially adversely affected.
 In addition, if there is a significant downgrade of our credit ratings by one or more credit rating agencies as a result of any deterioration of our financial position or if investor demand significantly decreases due to economic downturns or otherwise, we may not be able to access funds when we need them on acceptable terms, our access to capital markets may become more restricted, or the cost of financing our operations through indebtedness may significantly increase.
-This could adversely affect our business, results of operations and financial position
+This could adversely affect our business, results of operations and financial position.

 (12) Risks related to recoverability of deferred tax assets